Claudia Conway Alleges Donald Trump May Not Be Doing As Well As He Claims

 “I literally have covid right now and i cannot breathe,” she noted regarding her own symptoms, adding a sarcastic smiley face emoji.

-In her final comment on the video, she claimed that doctors were actually attempting to stabilize the president.
+In her final comment on the video, she claimed doctors were actually attempting to stabilize the president.

 “He is so ridiculous. apparently he is doing badly lol and they are doing what they can to stabilize him”